Skip to main content

 Designed for real-time user flows where latency matters most.

 • Retries: Minimal.
-We do not retry transient register errors that would delay the response significantly
+We do not retry transient register errors that would delay the response significantly.

 Designed for back-office processes where data completeness is critical.